hrushikute/mlops_repor/README.md

-project for mlops this v1 brach
+project for mlops this v1 brach .. made changes her